Introducing Czech Republic

 Best time to visit

-The best time to visit the Czech Republic is in May or September, when the weather is mild and Prague is not too crowded.
-For those who don't mind travelling during peak season, the country is wonderfully warm in July and August - however, this is when crowds of tourist descend on the Czech Republic, and accommodation can be hard to come by.
-Although a little chillier, April and October are good months to visit the Czech Republic too, as they fall outside the regular tourist seasons and accommodation is generally cheaper and more plentiful.
+A good time to visit the Czech Republic is in May or September, when the weather is mild and Prague is not too crowded.
+For those who don't mind travelling during peak season, the country is wonderfully warm in July and August and this is the peak tourism season.
+Although a little chillier, April and October are also good months to visit the Czech Republic, as they fall outside the regular tourist seasons and accommodation is generally cheaper and more plentiful.
 Read more about the Czech Republic's Climate and Weather.